ataklaSec/xv6-i386-updated/README.md

 Version 6 (v6).  xv6 loosely follows the structure and style of v6,
 but is implemented for a modern x86-based multiprocessor using ANSI C.

-The original README is included. please refer to that for further information about xv6 and implementaiton.
+The original README is included. please refer to that for further information about xv6.

 My version of xv6 was ported back to i386 for a small laptop i have wanted to use for a project.